 Fax: (250) 492-5239

-Terry Terbasket has been employed by the Penticton Indian Band for over 13 years and has experience in the Education Department.
+Terry Terbasket has been employed by the Penticton Indian Band for over 15 years and has experience in the Education Department.
 She was also the employment counselor for many years.
 Terry has facilitated the employability programs, Gift of Self Esteem and Chronic Conditions programs at Footprints.
 She assisted on the Skills Link youth employment program for over two years which became the Footprints to Technology Centre.
-She recently was elected to Band Council for the Lower Similkameen Band.
 She also worked on the Aboriginal workforce employment initiative encouraging youth connection and employer education.
+Terry facilitates all programs at the centre.